 THIS is the kind of comments that drove her to do it:

 “There is the infamous story of Julie Chen in the 90s, the Chinese-American television personality who underwent double eyelid surgery after her boss said she’d never make it as a top news anchor because her eyes made her look “disinterested”.
 And because she was Chinese.”

 Source: Eye Lid Surgery

-I mention this because it’s a common thing in Asian culture.
+I mention this because it’s a semi-common thing in Asian culture.

 Now let’s get into Japanese culture itself.

 This article from Business Insider highlights some disturbing facts about Japan.

 “Japan and other Asian countries accounted for more than a fifth of the 1.3 million eyelid procedures performed worldwide.